sinch/ruby-sign-requests/README.md

 Why sign your requests instead of using basic authentication?
 It's much more secure, and Sinch doesn't support basic authentication for production applications.

+**Note:** This has the same functionality as our Ruby gem for sending SMS [www.sinch.com/tutorials/send-sms-ruby](https://www.sinch.com/tutorials/send-sms-ruby/)

 To get started, I'll show you how to sign a request to send an SMS.
 Create an empty ruby file - I'll call mine **sms.rb** - and add the following:

 	require "base64"